sunjerry019/nanosquared/README.md

 All logging is provided by the `LoggerMixIn` class under `common/helpers.py`.
 All component classes inherit `LoggerMixIn`, which provides the method `self.log()`.
 This allows easy control of the log level and the way logging is handled in the entire project.

 ## Extending this code
-The code responsible for communicating with each component are separated into different modules, which can be imported into a combination script (currently WIP on branch [combination](https://github.com/sunjerry019/nanosquared/tree/combination)).
+The code responsible for communicating with each component are separated into different modules, which can be imported into a combination script.
 As OOP concepts have always been the core to the design of this software, any new stage/beam profiler can easily be integrated into the project by extending the base classes.

-Refer to [fitting](https://github.com/sunjerry019/nanosquared/tree/combination/src/fitting) for documentation on the fitting module.
+Refer to [fitting](./src/fitting) for documentation on the fitting module.

 ## Version Information
 For Python packages used, refer to `conda-environment.yml`.